pradyumnsrivast-ta/genai-bert/README.md

-Using Logistic Regression and Sparse Vector Embeddings to classify IMDB Reviews into positive or negative sentiment
+Training a Logistic Regression with Sparse Vector Embeddings to classify IMDB Reviews into positive or negative sentiment (check out LR_SparseVectors.ipynb)

+Training BERT model with Dense Vector Embeddings to classify IMDB Reviews into positive or negative sentiment (check out BERT.ipynb)

 ```conda
 # Create conda environment from yml file